shanjcu/web-framework/docs/jcu-customisations/styling.md

   groupings.
 It may look like a `<h1>` is out of place in some examples, but the sectioning ensures the context is correct.

+* The main drop-down menu for choosing what type of search to run was omitted for simplicity.
+The main JCU search aggregates pages and courses, and the course search only works once (the search page points to the jcua-web collection anyway).

+* Multi-level dropdown menus were removed from Bootstrap for usability reasons and this remains the case for this framework.

 * Squiz uses its CMS metadata fields to control background images and colours on pages.
 These then are translated into either inline styles on a rendered page.
   From a structural point-of-view, this isn't a sustainable practice, as styles